Biblical Theology

 Listen to this article

-Remember to read the surrounding verses and explore the entire chapter to gain a deeper understanding of the context and the subsequent events that unfold.
+Readers are encouraged to study the surrounding verses and explore the entire chapter to gain a deeper understanding of the context and the events that follow.

 Share this: